 Speak: Show the puppy a treat and say “Speak!”
 (You may have to actually bark yourself so that he gets the idea.
 DO this inside so your neighbors don’t think you’ve gone to the dogs.)
 Once he barks, praise him.

-Quiet: After Zeus masters barking, really get him going.
+Quiet: After Puppy masters barking, really get him going.
 Then, suddenly bring your finger to your lips and say “Quiet!”
 He will likely be startled and immediately stop barking.
 Reward him effusively.

 Give: To help avoid unwanted aggression and guarding behavior, teach your puppy to hand over his toys and food.
 Begin by offering him a toy-for-food trade.
 Say “Give!” as you make the exchange.

 Get it/leave it: Leash your dog and go for a walk.
 Toss a treat in front of him and say, “Get it!”
 Once he masters this concept, try asking him to “Leave it!”
 Drop the treat.
 When he goes for it, gently bop him on the nose while saying, “Leave it!”
 Make a game out of “getting” and “leaving”.

-Sit: Place a treat in front of Zeus then gently move it upwards over his head.
+Sit: Place a treat in front of Puppy then gently move it upwards over his head.
 He’ll raise his head to follow your hand and, in the process, lower his rump.
 Push his hindquarters down to the ground with your free hand while saying, “Sit!”

 Lay: Present your pet with a treat then lower it to the ground while saying, “Lay!”
 Try gently guiding his shoulder to the floor.
 Give the reward when he lies down, even if it is only momentarily.